PretendoNetwork/nintendo-wiki/docs/nex/protocols/spark.md

 ### (15) EndGame
 #### Request
-Unknown request format
+The request format of this method is unknown.

 #### Response

 | Type    | Name     |
 | ------- | -------- |
 | boolean | %retval% |

 ### (16) CancelGame
 #### Request
-Unknown request format
+The request format of this method is unknown.

 #### Response

 | Type    | Name     |
 | ------- | -------- |
 | boolean | %retval% |